cheslie-team/cheslie-player/README.md

 __.numberOfPieces([optional: color])__

 Get the number of pieces on the board.
-As for `.pieces()` an optional color argument is accepted.
+Like `.pieces()`, an optional color argument is accepted.

 `/modules/chess-extended.js` contains all the extentions.